Meeting a Bob Cat on the Road

 Thank you for visiting the Bella Vista Online Mall and this post.
 I welcome comments and questions.
 You can leave yours below – Shirley

-NOTE: Some links on this page are affiliate links, which, when clicked and an item purchased, I receive a small commission (with no increase in cost to you).
+NOTE: Some links on this page are affiliate links, which, when clicked and an item purchased, I receive a small commission.